karekoho/json/README.md

 ## Installation
 Checkout out the repository.

-Go to the directory you want the compilation output to be placed.

-For example, if you are at the top of the repository, then run:
+Go to the root of the repositor and run:
 ```
 cmake .
-make
 make install
 ```
+If you want the cmake and compilation output to go to a different directory,

+such as `/path/to/repo_root/build`

+then run `cmake ..` in `build`

-The single dot after `cmake` refers to the location of the `CMakeLists.txt`
+The double dot after `cmake` refers to the location of `CMakeLists.txt`,

-Thus if you are two directories below the root of the repo,
+which is now located one level below the root of the repository.

-then the cmake command will be `cmake ../..`

 If no problems occur,